AndyMc3000/ci-ms2-party-chef/testing.md

 ## 3. Code Validation ##

 I ran the website through the W3C validators for HTML and CSS.
+I also ran my JavaScript code through the JSHint.com code validator.

 #### HTML ####

-The validator highlighted the followings errors.
+The validator highlighted the followings errors across index.html and contact.html.

-The aria-controls attribute must point to an element in the same document.
+* The aria-controls attribute must point to an element in the same document.
-The aria-describedby attribute must point to an element in the same document.
+* The aria-describedby attribute must point to an element in the same document.
-The aria-describedby attribute must point to an element in the same document.
+* The aria-describedby attribute must point to an element in the same document.
-Illegal character in path segment: space is not allowed.
+* Illegal character in path segment: space is not allowed.
-An img element must have an alt attribute, except under certain conditions.
+* An img element must have an alt attribute, except under certain conditions.
-Element h3 not allowed as child of element span in this context.
+* Element h3 not allowed as child of element span in this context.
-Attribute row not allowed on element div at this point.
+* Attribute row not allowed on element div at this point.

 All errors were fixed by making neccessary changes.